More than Mums: Five Plants That Carry Their Weight Through Fall

 There are, however, other perennials besides mums that we usually treat as annuals or nothing more than short-term dining room table ornamentation, which will bring delightful blooms and autumnal color year after year.

-If you are looking to expand your harvest display this year, here are my top 5 picks for fall florals that extend beyond the mum.
+If you are looking to expand your harvest display this year, here are my top 5 picks that extend beyond the mum.

 Amsonia hubructii/ Arkansas Amsonia